 Heritage in a digital (podcast) format

 Meemoo's GIVE project is a digitisation project that aims to showcase heritage, from glass plates to old newspapers and masterpieces.
-We devised 'Tot in Detail' - a full marketing campaign with animated videos, longreads and even a narrative podcast!
+We devised 'Tot in Detail' (Down to the last detail)- a full marketing campaign with animated videos, longreads and even a narrative podcast.

 Modern and authentic

-More than 800,000 newspaper pages, glass plates and masterpieces are on the digital map for the first time thanks to meemoo's GIVE project: a comprehensive digitisation project that gives authentic works a second life.
-We devised the 'Tot in Detail' campaign to raise awareness of this project through a broad campaign area.
-In doing so, we stimulated the details and zoomed in on a few masterpieces through a number of expressive content formats: ranging from the 'Aan het Woord' longreads to even an immersive listening story in the Tot in Detail podcast!
-And, of course, we devised an attractive, visual style that gave authentic works a soft, modern touch!
+More than 800,000 newspaper pages, glass plates and masterpieces are on the digital map for the first time thanks to meemoo's GIVE project: a comprehensive digitisation project that gives authentic works a new lease of life.
+We devised the 'Tot in Detail' campaign to raise awareness of this project across a broad range of activities.
+In doing so, we highlighted the details and zoomed in on a few masterpieces through a number of expressive content formats: ranging from the 'Aan het Woord' (In their own words) longreads to even an immersive audio story in the Tot in Detail podcast.
+And, of course, we devised an attractive, visual style that gave authentic works a soft, modern touch.

 Four immersive stories

 Armed with a bag full of microphones and audio material, our man went all over Flanders to consult heritage experts.
-The result of these conversations and editing is a gem: four immersive audio stories in Dutch that take you to the Ghent of WWII, only to suddenly descend via old Bruges and the banks of Antwerp to a Mary's procession in Halle.
+The result of these conversations and editing is a gem: four immersive audio stories in Dutch that take you to the Ghent of WWII, only to suddenly come down via old Bruges and the banks of Antwerp to the procession of Our Lady in Halle.
 Discover all about the precursor of photography, society in the 19th century, Flanders' extremely political newspapers, the unique animal skins that served as parchment and how people made virtual journeys via special viewing boxes.
-A true listening tip!
+The result is well worth listening to.

 Listen to Tot in Detail (in Dutch) via Spotify and Apple Podcasts.